ansible-network/network-engine/CONTRIBUTING.md

 # Note
-The release cadence for the network-engine role is two weeks and it will be released on every second Tuesday at 12:00 PM (GMT).
+The release cadence for the network-engine role is two weeks and it will be released on every second Tuesday at 12:00 PM (GMT) from the date of prior release.
 For the PR to be available in the upcoming release it should be in a mergeable state that is CI is passing and all review comments fixed two days prior to scheduled date of release.

 ## Bug Reporting